 Your trusted Portfolio Manager will be able to tailor your financial plan according to your appetite for risk and stage of life.
 A young professional with decades of their career ahead of them will require a different plan compared to a soon-to-be retiree.
 Plus, some people innately are more conservative with their money.
 Get your exposure to risk assets wrong and the chance of panic-selling or poor decision-making increases.

 In a well-rounded portfolio, growth opportunities in equities have ballast through fixed income and alternatives which will help keep those biases in check.

 Plan for market turbulence

-  This is an important conversation to have with your advisor.
+This is an important conversation to have with your Portfolio Manager.
 Volatility will happen (and humans often make it worse) so be prepared mentally for some alarming headlines and value changes.
 If you are a more aggressive investor, you might be comfortable putting money to work during the dips.
 Don’t splurge indiscriminately, however – know what type of assets, sectors, and companies you want and make sure it fits with your long-term plan.
 Be opportunistic but be methodical.

 Systematic portfolio reviews

 Another way in which your Portfolio Manager can help.
 Annual or semi-annual reviews guard against portfolio drift, where the retirement plan is not updated to changes in life circumstances, risk appetite, or market conditions.
 Take the rising interest-rate environment and the fact certain stocks react differently to this.
 An investor’s portfolio should account for this, and regular meetings with your Portfolio Manager will provide a chance to discuss and agree on the path ahead.